wiprodevnet/iot-workspace-management/README.md

    6. Monitor and review the IOx Application
    7. Test the output of the IOx Application

-## Refer below link for more details-
+## Refer below link for more details
 * https://developer.cisco.com/learning/modules/iox-basic/iot-iox-app-docker/step/1

 ## Steps to run sensorSimulation